Korku language: Morphology

 Nouns in Korku are assigned one of two grammatical genders: animate, and inanimate, and inflect for several different grammatical cases.

 Grammatical number

 Korku distinguishes three grammatical numbers: singular, dual (two of X), and plural (three or more of X) for nouns in the animate class.
 Nouns in the inanimate class are rarely marked for number.
 Final vowels are sometimes deleted before dual or plural endings (see the example at koɾo).

 Case system

 In Korku, the function of participants in a sentence (e.g. agent, patient, etc.) is expressed through grammatical case markings on nouns.
 Additionally, ideas that are expressed via prepositions in English (e.g. towards, from, with, etc.) are also expressed via case markings in Korku.
 The table below illustrates the different cases and the suffixes used to express them.

+Other directional and time markers include: